predix/spring-log-filter/README.md

 This information can be used by logging formatters to include in log messages. (see below)

-## logback configuration
+## Logback configuration

-[PredixEncoder.java](src/main/java/com/ge/predix/logback/PredixEncoder.java) formats the log in JSON and includes the cloudfoundry VCAP info listed in the section above.
+The [`PredixEncoder`](src/main/java/com/ge/predix/logback/PredixEncoder.java) formats the log in JSON and includes the cloudfoundry VCAP info listed in the section above.

-* Configure Logback to use PredixEncoder
+* Configure `logback.xml` to use `PredixEncoder`:
   ```xml
   <appender name="myAppender" class="ch.qos.logback.core.ConsoleAppender">
       <encoder class="com.ge.predix.logback.PredixEncoder">